-Citizenship incorporates humanistic principles, namely respect for others and their differences, and is defined by values, among which are:
+Citizenship therefore incorporates humanistic principles, namely respect for others and their differences, and is defined by values, among which are:

-Civility is an attitude of respect, both with respect to other citizens (politeness), but also with regards to buildings and public spaces.
+Civility: it is an attitude of respect, both with respect to other citizens (politeness), but also with regards to buildings and places of public spaces.
 It is a mutual and tolerant recognition of individuals among themselves, in the name of respect for the dignity of the human person, which allows greater harmony in society.

-Citizenship, at individual dimension, consists in respecting and enforcing the laws and rules in force, but also being aware of one's own duties towards society
+Citizenship: it consists, individually, in respecting and enforcing the laws and rules in force, but also being aware of one's own duties towards society.
+It is a question of acting so that the general interest outweighs the particular ones.

-Finally, Solidarity corresponds to an attitude of openness to others.
+Solidarity: it corresponds to an attitude of openness to others that illustrates the republican principle of fraternity.
 It has a relationship with the community, common projects.
-In these conditions, solidarity, which consists of helping the poor, directly or through public policies (such as taxes), is very directly linked to the notion of citizenship.
+In these conditions, solidarity, which consists of helping the poor, directly or through public policies (such as taxes) is very directly linked to the notion of citizenship.

-The majority of European countries have chosen to teach civic and moral education in a way integrated with other subjects while few ones like France still offer compulsory specific education with dedicated hours (from 36 hours per year in primary and secondary school to 14 hours in vocational high school) during all years of compulsory schooling.
+In France, from the 19th century, citizenship education appears in French schools for children from 6 to 11 years old.
+It appears only after the Second World War in middle school (11 to 15/16 years) and in the 1990s in high school (16 to 18/19 years).
+After the social movements of May 1968, civic education disappears to be reintroduced in the 1980s.
+The majority of European countries have chosen a teaching integrated with other subjects while France is the only country to offer compulsory specific education with dedicated hours (from 36 hours per year in primary and secondary school to 14 hours in vocational high school) during all years of compulsory schooling.

-An opinion research institute in France (BVA), who recently managed a survey for the National Assessment Board of the school system and the social assistance fund, reveals a renewal in the perception of citizenship which showed that a new vision of citizenship tends to prevail.
+A BVA (market and opinion research institute in France) survey conducted for the National Assessment Board of the school system and the social assistance fund for the National Education, reveals a renewal in the perception of citizenship and its learning by the French.
+A richer view of citizenship tends to prevail.

-Indeed, if more than 80% of the French answer that they "totally agree" or "rather agree" with the fact that "being a citizen" is "to respect the law" or "to participate in political life" (two classic dimensions of citizenship), topics such as "to defend the right to education for all", "to fight against discrimination" or "to stand in solidarity with the poor" are also acclaimed by more than 75% who firmly anchor citizenship in a social field.
+Indeed, if more than 80% of the French answer that they "totally agree" or "rather agree" with the fact that "being a citizen" is "to respect the law" or "to participate in political life" (two classic dimensions of citizenship), themes such as "to defend the right to education for all", "to fight against discrimination" or "to stand in solidarity with the poor" are also acclaimed by more than 75% who firmly anchor citizenship in a social field.

-To support this renewed and pluralistic vision of citizenship, the French, highly convinced that the civic spirit, values and morals are transmitted mainly in the family, today trust the school more than 70% to participate in the construction of future citizens, alongside with parents.
+To support this renewed and pluralistic vision of citizenship, the French, long convinced that the civic spirit, values and morals are transmitted mainly in the family, today trust the school more than 70% to participate in the construction of future citizens, alongside with parents.
 But this judgment appears differentiated according to the age of the respondents: the younger the respondents are, the more they support the idea of the responsibility of the school in citizenship education.

 However, some young people sometimes escape these processes of socialization, and it's when they take action that their vulnerability is revealed.
-It is in these moments that Juvenile Justice, seized by these situations, has the responsibility to fulfil basic skills.
+It is in these moments that Justice, seized by these situations, entrusts them to us.